borealbirds/GNM/docs/methods/index.md

 We present models for 143 landbird species for which density offsets were available and for which data were sufficient to fit cross-validated BRTs in at least one of the 16 regions.
 Point-count surveys were conducted between 1991 and 2018 (97% of the point counts were from between 1997 and 2014).
 We stratified samples by year and geography to produce a more spatially and temporally balanced dataset.
 We used a 2.5 km x 2.5 km resolution spatial grid to define spatial ‘clusters’ of data.
 We resampled the data set in each region so that we had a single data point from each cluster/year combination and fit BRTs to the resampled data set.
 This subsampling addressed instances where multiple visits to the same location occurred within the same year.
 The subsampling was repeated 32 times.

-The list of species is part of the dowloadable [Excel file](https://borealbirds.github.io/api/v4/BAMv4-results-2020-02-20.xlsx).
+The list of species is part of the downloadable [Excel file](https://borealbirds.github.io/api/v4/BAMv4-results-2020-02-20.xlsx).

 ### Environmental covariates